Federation of Ontario Law Associations

 Any questions about this initiative may be directed to Vaia Pappas, Director, Operational Support Branch at 416-326-2514 or 'Pappas, Vaia (MAG)' Vaia.Pappas@ontario.ca .

-The Judicial Appointments Advisory Committee advises the Attorney General of Ontario on the appointment of Judges to the Ontario Court of Justice, and invites applications for a judicial position in Fort Frances.
+The Judicial Appointments Advisory Committee advises the Attorney General of Ontario on the appointment of Judges to the Ontario Court of Justice, and invites applications for a bilingual judicial position in Cornwall.

-This appointment involves presiding over criminal and family law matters (approximately 75% criminal and 25% family) and also involves extensive travel within the regional boundaries and elsewhere in the province of Ontario, as assigned by the Regional Senior Justice and/or the Chief Justice.
+This appointment involves presiding over criminal law matters and also involves travel within the regional boundaries and elsewhere in the province of Ontario, as assigned by the Regional Senior Justice and/or the Chief Justice.

 The minimum requirement to apply to be a Judge in the Ontario Court of Justice is ten years completed membership as a barrister and solicitor at the Bar of one of the Provinces or Territories of Canada.